 Summative assessment comprises an OSCE, like year 2 but longer, and 2 written examination papers at the end of the year.

-At present, selection for intern jobs after graduation is based partially on academic results.
-Year 3B is the first year that counts towards the mark used for this purpose, and contributes a weighting of one-third.6
+Until 2021, selection for intern jobs after graduation was based largely on academic results.
+While the use of academic results for this purpose has now been substantially reduced, a Weighted Average Mark (WAM) is still generated for students, and Year 3B is the first year that counts towards this mark, contributing a weighting of one-half.6

 Studying/tips for year 3B

 Unlike preclinical years, the material provided by the faculty, clinical schools and hospitals is not sufficient to meet the requirements of the matrix, and self-study will be required.

 - eTG (the Therapeutic Guidelines) – access available through the Monash University library